martzyx/clerkshortcutpro/README.md

 Load the extension into your Firefox browser by navigating to `about:debugging`, clicking "This Firefox", then "Load Temporary Add-on...", and select the .zip file in the `firefox/web-ext-artifacts` directory.

 If updating chrome manifest, use `node convertManifest.js` to update firefox manifest

+## How to Customize keybinds (Chrome only)

+You can customize the keyboard shortcuts according to your preference by following these steps:

+Open the Clerk.io extension options by clicking on the extension icon in your browser toolbar.

+In the options page, you will find the settings for the keyboard shortcuts.

+Enable or disable the desired shortcuts by toggling the corresponding checkboxes.

+To change the default keyboard shortcuts, click on the input field for the shortcut you want to modify and press the desired key.
+The input field will be automatically updated with the selected key.

+Click the "Save Settings" button to save your changes.

+Remember, these shortcuts are meant to enhance your navigation and user experience within the my.clerk.io interface.
+I hope you find them useful and time-saving.

 ## Contributing